gartner/zf2rapid/docs/tutorial-create-controller-plugin-view-helper.md

         }
     }

-If you want to create a factory together with the view helper you can simply run this command:
+If you want to create a view helper without creating a factory you can simply run this command:

-    $ zf2rapid create-view-helper Shop ShowBasket -f
+    $ zf2rapid create-view-helper Shop ShowBasket --no-factory

+## Create a factory for a view helper

+If you want to create a factory for an existing view helper you just need to specify the name of module and view helper and optionally the project path:

+    $ zf2rapid create-view-helper-factory Shop ShowBasket

+The following tasks are executed when creating a new view helper:

+ * Check if module exists
+ * Check if view helper exists
+ * Creating view helper factory class
+ * Updating view helper configuration

 ## Deleting view helpers and view helper factories